SimonMossmyr/w3x-spec/doo.md

 | `int` | Z?
 (0) |
 | `int` | X? (w3e coordinates) |
 | `int` | Y? (w3e coordinates) |

+### Tree header and data
+The tree header and data is identical to normal doodads, including File ID `W3do`, but all Tree IDs are `BTtw`.

 ## Doodad Flags